fcovelli/project-readme/README.md

 ### Data
 CITAR EL REPO
-The ADHD-200 Sample is a collaborative effort involving eight international imaging sites that have openly shared neuroimaging data from 362 children and adolescents diagnosed with ADHD, along with 585 typically developing controls.
-This collection includes 947 datasets containing both structural and resting-state fMRI data, as well as phenotypic information from the subjects.
+The ADHD-200 Sample is a collaborative effort involving eight international imaging sites that have openly shared neuroimaging data from 362 children and adolescents diagnosed with ADHD, along with 585 controls.
+This collection includes 947 datasets containing both structural and resting state fMRI data, as well as phenotypic information from the subjects.

 In 2011, the ADHD-200 Consortium organized a competition aimed at identifying biomarkers of ADHD USING the ADHD-200 dataset.
 The Preprocessed Connectomes Project (PCP) emerged as an effort to broaden the competition's accessibility to a wider audience of researchers by preprocessing the data and openly sharing the outcomes.
 The data provided by this initiative has led to several publications.